 Pradhan Mantri Jan Dhan Yojana Account – You can open a Jan Dhan Yojana account and get an accidental insurance cover of 1 lakh, besides accumulating interest on your deposits.
 Plus, the account comes with a waiver of minimum balance, life cover of ₹30,000 payable on the death of the beneficiary, easy money transfer across India, direct benefit transfer to the beneficiaries of government sponsored schemes, access to pension, and several other benefits.

-Documents Required to Open a Savings Account
+Documents required for Savings Account

 How to Open a Savings Account Online?